 Misbehavior by one student can disrupt the learning process for many other students.
 In addition, students must learn to practice good safety habits, value academic honesty, respect the rights of others, and obey the law.
-For detailed information on the Student Code of Conduct and consequences for violations, see SWWC's Student Discipline policy.
+For detailed information on the Student Code of Conduct and consequences for violations, see the "Student Discipline" policy.